appsmithorg/appsmith-docs/website/docs/advanced-concepts/embed-appsmith-into-existing-application.md

 * The Appsmith app and the parent app should be sub-domains of the same domain.
 For eg. `appsmith.company.com` and `internal.company.com`.
 * The same SSO identity provider(IDP) should be configured on Appsmith and the parent app.

-#### Resolving Issues
+#### Resolving issues
-* The feature may not work on `HTTP` URLs, we strongly recommend you use `HTTPS` for both Appsmith instance and the parent website.
+* The feature may not work on `HTTP` URLs, You are recommended to use `HTTPS` for both Appsmith instance and the parent website.
-* Firefox has additional 3rd part restrictions that may cause issues with private embeds.
+* Firefox has additional third party cookie restrictions that may cause issues with private embeds.
-* Users may see issues when strict 3rd party cooking sharing restrictions are enabled on the browser.
+* Users may see issues when strict third party cooking sharing restrictions are enabled on the browser.
-* SSO in private embeds is not supported for GitHub OAuth 2.0.
+* SSO in private embeds isn't supported for GitHub OAuth 2.0.